ricardozanini/cicd-rest-app-ocp/README.md

 *Keep in mind that the `jenkins-ephemeral` won't persist your configuration between pod restarts.*

-**4)** After cloning this repo, run the script `install.sh` logged as a `cluster-admin` (hint: `oc login -u system:admin`) to create the projects on your OpenShift cluster for this demo.
+**4)** After cloning this repo, run the script `install.sh` logged as a `cluster-admin` (hint: `oc login -u system:admin`) to create the projects and the infrastrucuture for this demo on your OpenShift cluster.
 It'll create three projects: `sample-rest-app-dev`, `sample-rest-app-stg` and `sample-rest-app-prd` with the proper infrastructure.

 **5)** On the Jenkins web console, go to Manage Jenkins, Configure System and set this configurations: